Dyslexia

 Asking questions before, during, and after reading can actively engage students with the text and improve comprehension.
 This strategy helps them clarify their understanding, make predictions, and think critically about the text.
 Here's how you can incorporate questioning:

-3. Post-Reading Questions: Ask questions after reading to encourage reflection, summarization, and connection to broader concepts or personal experiences.
+3. Post-reading questions: Ask questions after reading to encourage reflection, summarisation, and connection to broader concepts or personal experiences.

 Making Connections